pytorch/torchdynamo/documentation/GuardsOverviewPt1.md

 The source here is an enum indicating what *kind* of source the guard belongs to [Note: not to be confused with `Source` and the other types in source.py, as stored on `VariableTracker`, as discussed above]

-And create_fn is the heart of how we go from having this simple dataclass to actually producing valid python code to be invoked for knowing wether or not things have changed in between invocations, and wether we can safely read from the code cache or not (In case you forgot what all this was for!)
+And create_fn is the heart of how we go from having this simple dataclass to actually producing valid python code to be invoked for knowing whether or not things have changed in between invocations, and whether we can safely read from the code cache or not (In case you forgot what all this was for!)

-The most common codepaths for getting an instance of a guard are through `make_guards` on `VariableTracker`. `make_guards`->`source.create_guard`->`return Guard(self.name(), self.guard_source(), fn)`
+The most common code paths for getting an instance of a guard are through `make_guards` on `VariableTracker`. `make_guards`->`source.create_guard`->`return Guard(self.name(), self.guard_source(), fn)`

 Or, in a concrete example: